mootools/mootools-more/Docs/Drag/Drag.Move.md

 ### Events:

-* onDrop  - Executed when the element drops.
+* drop  - Executed when the element drops.
 Passes as argument the element and the element dropped on and the event.
 If dropped on nothing, the second argument is null.
-* onLeave - Executed when the element leaves one of the droppables.
+* leave - Executed when the element leaves one of the droppables.
-* onEnter - Executed when the element enters one of the droppables.
+* enter - Executed when the element enters one of the droppables.

 ### Example: